robert-mccarthy-ca/modern-druid/docs/mrv-protocols.md

 # ✅ Conclusion

-Modern Druid's MRV protocol is designed not only to meet the highest verification standards for carbon credit issuance, but also to build an unprecedented long-term record of soil regeneration and atmospheric carbon removal.
+Modern Druid's MRV protocol is designed not only to easily meet the highest verification standards for carbon credit issuance, but also to build an unprecedented long-term record of soil regeneration and atmospheric carbon removal.